xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_class_attributes.md

     *   Apply value changes locally => Changes of attribute values will affect only this product.
 Changes of attribute names and of the attributes list (for example, changes of the order of attributes in the list, or removal of attributes) will affect all the products of the corresponding class.
 6. Click **Save changes**.

-## Deleting product class attributes
+## Deleting Product Class Attributes

 Sometimes you may need to delete an attribute created at the level of a product class.
 You can do so using one of the following methods: